HarrisonHall/hachha.dev/content/pages/blog/articles/services1/services1.md

 I've been in a slow-burn period of my life where I'm only able to slowly chip away at my goals.
-Its been this way for about 2 years, and I think it will continue for about another 3.
-While I understand this, sometimes it does feel like I'm not making progress- especially when I see friends and family go through major life events.
+It's been this way for about 2 years, and I think it will continue for about another 3.
+While I understand this, sometimes it does feel like I'm not making progress-- especially when I see friends and family go through major life events.

 ## Productivity